bentoml/BentoML/docs/source/deployment/knative.rst

 ===========================================

-For this guide, our kubernetes cluster run on minikube, we will get the appropriate ip from minikube and the port from istio
+For this guide, the kubernetes cluster run on minikube, Get the appropriate ip from minikube and the port from istio

 .. code-block::